lightlace/cpp-docs.de-de/docs/mfc/reference/declaring-a-variable-based-on-your-new-control-class.md

 ---
-title: Deklarieren einer Variablen basierend auf der neuen Steuerelementklasse | Microsoft-Dokumentation ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: Declaring a Variable Based on Your New Control Class | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer: